 Sirdab (2026) / Sireen El Araj (Palestine)

-Sirdab is a multimedia exploration of the politics of representation, self-Orientalism, and cultural identity in the Arab world.
-It critically examines how Middle Eastern identities—particularly Palestinian ones—are often fetishized, both from the outside and from within.
+Sirdabnb is a multimedia exploration of the politics of representation, self-Orientalism, and cultural identity in the Arab world.
+It critically examines how Middle Eastern identities—par.
+Palestinian ones—are often fetishized, both from the outside and from within.

 Through a mix of illustration, typographic posters, photography, collage, and experimental video, the project deconstructs stereotypical representations, encouraging nuanced and authentic narratives that challenge both Western Orientalist fantasies and internalized tropes.
 It also examines how Arab creators may adapt to or resist these representations in response to Western expectations.